 Well, here we are on the tail end of our French influential series in which I’m pulling inspiration photos of rooms that have that rich taste of European elegance.
-As I mentioned before, these are not entirely French in fact, there’s some morrocan and even Asian influence to a couple of these but I thought the effect was stunning and needed to be included.
 Today, we are focusing on one of my favorite spaces to decorate: The Master Bedroom!

 Happy Monday to you!
 We’re continuing on with our search for French inspired design and today we’re focusing on the dining room and the office area.
 Just a reminder, these are not entirely French but I picked them because they have that old world European flavor that we are trying to incorporate into the design scheme of the house we are working on.
 So without further adieu, Bon Appetit!